Understanding RNO Airport

 -

-Security Checkpoints: Reno airport security is generally efficient.
+Security Checkpoints: Reno Airport security is generally efficient.
 To ensure a smooth process, arrive at least two hours before your scheduled departure time.
 Have your ID and boarding pass ready, and be prepared to remove laptops and other electronics from your carry-on bags.

 -